Subfly/Storiefy/README.md

 Then just run the app.

 !!!
 Important:
 - If you are using iOS emulator, as the video_player package relies on AVMediaPlayer, the app will crash due to unavailability of the player.
-Try to run on a real device.
+Try to run on a real device for iOS tests.